 pickup icon

-Close-up of white goatsbeard flower (Aruncus dioicus var. acuminatus).
-Another stunning Pacific Northwest native plant available at Sparrowhawk Native Plants Nursery in Portland, Oregon.
+Close-up of a large insect visiting the flowers of goatsbeard (Aruncus dioicus var. acuminatus).
+One of approximately 200 species of Pacific Northwest native plants available at Sparrowhawk Native Plants Nursery in Portland, Oregon.

 Foliage of goatsbeard (Aruncus dioicus var. acuminatus) in a pot.
 Another stunning Pacific Northwest native plant available at Sparrowhawk Native Plants Nursery in Portland, Oregon.